David W. Schnare

 - Bachelor's Degree (chemistry and math major), Cornell College in Mt.
 Vernon, Iowa. ,

 David Schnare is General Counsel at the Energy and Environment Legal Institute (formerly American Tradition Institute), as well as the “Director of the Center for Environmental Stewardship” at the Thomas Jefferson Institute.
 Schnare is the past Director of the Occoquan Watershed Coalition, and Chairman of the Coalition’s Environment and Land Use Committee.
 He is CEO of Schnare and Associates, Inc.

-The Thomas Jefferson Institute lists Schnare as an attorney and scientist who “managed EPA’s Office of Ground-Water and Drinking Water Economic, Legislative and Policy Analysis Branch and has made contributions on a variety of environmental and policy issues.”
+The Thomas Jefferson Institute describes Schnare as an attorney and scientist who “managed EPA’s Office of Ground-Water and Drinking Water Economic, Legislative and Policy Analysis Branch and has made contributions on a variety of environmental and policy issues.”

 Schare has called for “geoengineering as a means to put off the most catastrophic potential effects of global warming, at least for a few decades…”